opencv/opencv/modules/imgproc/doc/planar_subdivisions.rst

 ..

 * id
-    This integer can be used to index auxillary data associated with each vertex of the planar subdivision
+    This integer can be used to index auxillary data associated with each vertex of the planar subdivision.

 CalcSubdivVoronoi2D
 -------------------
-Calculates the coordinates of Voronoi diagram cells.
+Calculates the coordinates of the Voronoi diagram cells.

 .. ocv:cfunction:: void cvCalcSubdivVoronoi2D(  CvSubdiv2D* subdiv )
 .. ocv:pyoldfunction:: cv.CalcSubdivVoronoi2D(subdiv)-> None

-    :param subdiv: Delaunay subdivision, in which all the points are already added
+    :param subdiv: Delaunay subdivision, in which all the points are already added.

 The function calculates the coordinates of virtual points.
-All virtual points corresponding to some vertex of the original subdivision form (when connected together) a boundary of the Voronoi cell at that point.
+All virtual points corresponding to a vertex of the original subdivision form (when connected together) a boundary of the Voronoi cell at that point.

 ClearSubdivVoronoi2D
 --------------------
+Removes all virtual points.

 .. ocv:cfunction:: void cvClearSubdivVoronoi2D( CvSubdiv2D* subdiv )
 .. ocv:pyoldfunction:: cv.ClearSubdivVoronoi2D(subdiv)-> None

-    Removes all virtual points.

-    :param subdiv: Delaunay subdivision
+    :param subdiv: Delaunay subdivision.

 The function removes all of the virtual points.
-It is called internally in :ocv:cfunc:`CalcSubdivVoronoi2D` if the subdivision was modified after previous call to the function.
+It is called internally in :ocv:cfunc:`CalcSubdivVoronoi2D` if the subdivision was modified after the previous call to the function.

 CreateSubdivDelaunay2D
 ----------------------